Associate Professor of Pediatrics and of Human Development & Family Studies

 School of Medicine and Public Health, Department of Pediatrics | School of Human Ecology, Department of Human Development & Family Studies

 Dipesh Navsaria, MPH, MSLIS, MD is a pediatrician working in the public interest.
 He blends the roles of physician, occasional children’s librarian, educator, public health professional and child health advocate.
 With graduate degrees in public health, children’s librarianship, physician assistant studies, and medicine, he brings a unique combination of interests and experience together.

-Dr. Navsaria generally requests a speaker fee of $2500, or $2000 for nonprofits, the proceeds of which go to his own non-profit.
+Dr. Navsaria generally requests a speaker fee of $2500, or $2000 for nonprofits, the proceeds of which go to non-profits that he works closely with.
 This is very negotiable based on the budget of the requesting group.
-Please reach out to Badger Talks at email@example.com with questions.
+Please reach out to Badger Talks at firstname.lastname@example.org with questions.

 Early Experiences Elevate Everything: Early Brain and Child Development and the Future of Society

 Dr. Navsaria will discuss the critical importance of the first thousand days of life and the key role human relationships and interactions play in that time period.
 The concepts of toxic stress and how early adversity leads to lifelong issues will be reviewed, with practical examples and discussion of research which highlights these areas.
 Broad policy and